Tomandjob/FF-BLS/README.md

 # How to run:
 python FF-BLStrain.py #Please modify the dataset load path and model storage path.

+# Author：
+Yang Zhang and Ka-Veng Yuen
-If there is any question, welcome to discuss here.
+If there is any question, welcome to discuss here or contact yangzhang@um.edu.mo